Office Hours: Monday - Thursday, 8:30 a.m. - 4:00 p.m. Friday, 8:30 a.m. - Noon

 The Town of Coeymans Court is responsible for adjudicating matters involving traffic infractions, criminal citations, civil suits, local law code violations and small claims actions occurring in the Town of Coeymans.

-The Court has two Town Justices with rotating presiding sessions; the Honorable George Dardani, whose current term expires December 31, 2017 and, the Honorable Philip A. Crandall, Sr., whose current term expires December 31, 2015.
+The Court has two Town Justices with rotating presiding sessions; the Honorable George Dardani, whose current term expires December 31, 2017 and, the Honorable Kevin J. Reilly, whose current term expires December 31, 2014.

 Location And Directions